omkardusane/dp-driver-discovery/docs/goals.md

 ## Functional requirements

 1. Drivers list API @dds,
- - request can take 2 filter params, location & qualification(drivers-license-codes)
+ - request can take 2 filter params, location & qualification(drivers-license-codes) and languages english, deutsche
  - the filters are combinable
  - in future we may add more params
  - it should contact @ca & fetch the raw list of applicants on the go